What are Helpful Safety Tips for Driving During the Fall Season? September 29, 2020

 Washer fluid with a low freezing point should be used during the winter to prevent damage.

 Preparing for fall driving conditions can help drivers stay safe.
-If you do get into a collision, contact a qualified Philadelphia auto accident attorney at Galfand Berger LLP.
+If you do get into a collision, contact a qualified Philadelphia car accident attorneys at Galfand Berger LLP.
 We have skillfully handled thousands of personal injury claims for accident victims over the years.
 For a free consultation, call us at 800-222-8792 or contact us online.
 From our offices in Philadelphia, Bethlehem, Lancaster, and Reading, Pennsylvania, we proudly serve clients throughout Pennsylvania and New Jersey, including Allentown and Harrisburg.